YJustin1/fuzzing-validators/docs/stage2-fuzzing-explainer.md

 ## Improvements Layered on Top

-The Stage 2 harness now adds three ingredients on top of the basic file-input loop.
+The Stage 2 harness adds three pieces on top of the basic file-input loop.

 ### 1. AFL++ persistent mode